• Skip to primary navigation

 Sausage Squash Casserole with silicon trivet foldable

-I'm in love with these (green is my favorite color) silicone trivets.
+I'm in love with these (green is my favorite color) foldable silicone trivets.
 They fold up so I keep them in my kitchen drawer.
-I brought this casserole straight from the oven to the trivet.
-I got mine online here.
+This casserole came straight from the oven to the trivet.
 I have three of them and use them almost daily.

 Prevent your screen from going dark